dae-ne/youtube-browser-extension/README.md

 5. Open the Chrome browser and go to the `chrome://extensions/` page.
 6. Turn on the developer mode in the top right corner.
 7. Click the `Load unpacked` button and select the `dist` directory from the cloned repository.

+Build the project after making changes to the source code using the `npm run build` command.
+Reload the extension on the `chrome://extensions/` to make sure every change is applied.

 ## License